cartr/pokescript/README.md

 ![Screenshot of Ꝑ99999](screenshots/loads-of-money.png?raw=true)

 PokéScript lets you learn code by playing Pokémon Red Version.
-It's like those Hour of Code "guide the character down the path" puzzles, only cooler.
+It's like those Hour of Code "guide the character down the path" puzzles, only cooler!
 You can also cheat and give yourself Ꝑ99999, see your opponents' Pokémon's stats, and change your name!

 ## Features